MartinaDelGaudio/xtcpp/README.md

 4. `DataSource`: A small wrapper class which provides easy access to creating `Detector` objects through its `detector` function.

 These classes are defined in each implementation in their respective namespaces.
 E.g. you have `XTCPP::Base::DataSource` held in the `src/common` folder.
 The concrete implementation is in `XTCPP::MPI::DataSource` for an MPI-aware version.

+## TODO List

+In priority order the current features and improvements to work on are:

+1. Finish calibration constants selection and make `calibrate` function general (only works on jungfrau).
+2. "Live mode" support to allow reading XTC2 files as they are written.
+3. Scans - support the DAQ scans.
+4. epics - `PvaDetector` should be semi-supported; however, `epicsArch` is not.
+5. Finish the HDF5 writing implementation.